Braincuber

 CNA has been selected by most organizations especially Kubernetes, in managing their AI workload, which has been on the rise in the recent past.
 Citing a recent survey done by Pure Storage for 500 and above companies, 54% of them stated that they are already using Kubernetes for running AI/ML workloads.

-About 72% of them stated that they deploy databases in Kubernetes environments and 67% ran analytics.
+About 72% of them stated that they deploy databases in Kubernetes environments, and 67% ran analytics.
 The intriguing fact is that the figures are prophecies to increase with the upward shift of most if not all corporates towards Kubernetes.
-This is since building AI and ML models is by nature a loop of cycles involving a lot of trial and error.
+This is because building AI and ML models is, by nature, a loop of cycles involving a lot of trial and error.

 Kubernetes in the Generative AI Era

-June this year was a remarkable month for Kubernetes as it turned ten years, Kibana.
-What began as a container management system within Google dubbed Borg has now grown to be the Kubernetes is a container orchestration engine that is used in managing containersized applications.
+June this year was a remarkable month for Kubernetes as it turned ten years, and Kibana.
+What began as a container management system within Google, dubbed Borg, has now grown to become Kubernetes is a container orchestration engine that is used in managing containerized applications.

 Another circumstance that determines why containers and Kubernetes are needed in the case of AI/ML models is data volume and the users’ load on the system.
 There is usually a considerable amount of information processed during the training as opposed to the amount processed during inferencing which may be significantly lower.